jtpack/nymphes-osc/README.md

 #### /load_init_file
 - Description: Load the init preset file (init.txt).
 This is the same preset that is automatically loaded when Nymphes first connects.
 - Arguments: None

-#### /load_syx_file
-- Description: Load a .syx file (which contains SYSEX data) and attempt to interpret its contents as a Dreadbox Nymphes preset.
-- Arguments:
-  - 0
-    - Type: String
-    - Description: Filepath to load

 ### Saving to Preset Slots